jenkins-infra/jenkins-contribution-stats/README.md

 1. Update/create the consolidated data file with `./consolidate-data.sh`.
 1. Update/create global summary file (nbr submitters and submissions per month) with `./submission-submitter-report.sh`.

+All the above operations can be performed with `update-stats.sh`

 ## Script list

 Following scripts are available: